MORTAL STAKES (Spenser #3) by Robert B. Parker

 Of course, it is.
 And, the finest of wines are really just grape squeezings.
 Simple - but yet there is something else there.

 The Spenser series is one of the few series that I am willing to re-read.
-In this case, I undoubtedly read this book nearly 20 years ago and I barely remembered the plot.
-It turns out that I mis-remembered it more than I remembered it, which is fine by me.
+In this case, I undoubtedly read Mortal Stakes nearly 20 years ago and I mis-remembered it more than I remembered it, so it made for a good re-read.

 In Spenser's third outing he is hired by the Boston Red Sox manager to check out their star pitcher.
 He is the best in the league but there is some reason to believe that he may have thrown a couple of games, or at least shaved some points (made the score closer than it would have to help out gamblers who bet it would be a close game).